AaronL1011/Assignments/Term_3_Workbook/README.md

 A standard MERN stack application implements four technologies to create responsive and quick web applicaitons.
 MongoDB is the database solution, Express.js is the api/web framework, React is used for responsive front-end design, and Node.js is the javascript package manager that ties it all together.

-- MongoDB: MongoDB is a NoSQL database that uses JSON type objects to store and retrieve data for a web-application.
-This allows our applications to have persistent data for each object in our system, such as Users, Profiles, Posts, Likes, Comments etc.
+- MongoDB: MongoDB is a NoSQL database that uses JSON strings to store and retrieve data for a web-application.
+This allows our applications to have persistent data for each object in our system, such as Users, Profiles, Posts, Likes, Comments etc. Javascript Objects are converted into a JSON string for storage, and once needed again, parsed back into a regular Javascript Object.
 - Express.js: A web application framework similar to the likes of Ruby on Rails.
-Built for Node.js, it allows for the interaction of models within an application.
+Built for Node.js, it allows for the interaction of models and routes within an application.
 Express helps to organise your application into an MVC structure and is the backbone of any logic being performed.
 - React: React is a front-end JavaScript package installed via Node.js for building user interfaces.
 It allows for flexible creation and modification of visual components within your application.
-It acts as a very complex yet efficient platform for responsive web design.
+It acts as a very complex yet efficient platform for responsive web design and state management.
-- Node.js: Node is a Package Manager that allows for the integration and interaction of multiple components written in Javascript, and the ability to run Javascript outside of a browser.
+- Node.js: Node is a Package Manager that allows for the integration and interaction of multiple libraries written in Javascript, and the ability to run Javascript outside of a browser.
 This has proven to be a very effective way to create extremely scalable web applications.

 **Ref**: